 file matching rules with each one selecting a specific type of files and then set the rules logic to 'Match Any Rules'.

 Another option to specify which types of files to monitor is to use the file extension rule, which provides the ability to select files by one or more file extensions.

 Press the 'Add' button on the 'Rules' tab, select the 'File Extension' rule type, set the rule operator to 'Equals' and enter up to 6 file extensions per rule to match.

-Finally, the user is provided with the ability to exclude files from the monitoring operation using one or more file matching rules.
+In addition, the user is provided with the ability to exclude files from the monitoring operation using one or more file matching rules.
 For example, in order to exclude

 temporary and backup files by the file extension, add the file extension rule, set the rule operator to 'Equals', set the list of file extensions to 'TMP TEMP BAK' and then set the rules logic to 'Exclude Any Rules'.